xt0fer/ZCW-JS-repl/README.md

 and then, `sudo docker ps` and see what the container name is. finally, from the source code root, do a `sudo docker restart container_name` it should respond with a `container_name` as output.

+## Futures

+- Gists? able to save and load to gist
+- more better toolbar